Towards Flexible Anonymous Networks

-Figure~\ref{fig:measures} displays the results of three experiments comparing our FAN instance to vanilla Tor.
-Each of the experiments made with our FAN instance involves a plugin hijacking the Tor flow-control algorithm with an increased amount of entry points hooked to the fast path.
-Each entry point hijacks an existing function of the flow-control algorithm called in the fast path.
+Figure~\ref{fig:overhead} displays the results of three experiments comparing our FAN instance to vanilla Tor.
+Each of the experiments made with our FAN instance involves a plugin modifying the Tor flow-control algorithm with an increased amount of entry points hooked to the fast path.
+Each entry point modifies an existing function of the flow-control algorithm called in the fast path.
 That is, we test three plugins expected to be increasingly more costly by requiring more entry points to be hooked in the fast path.
-In each case, the plugin reproduces the behavior of the legacy code for a meaningful comparison.
-The code being intercepted and replaced is executed each time a data cell is processed on edge points (clients and exit relays).
-As an illustration, Appendix~\ref{cf-code} contains a code comparison of the minor function we intercept in Tor, with the code called by the entry point.
+In each case, the plugin reproduces the behavior of the legacy code as a baseline.
+The code being intercepted and replaced is executed each time a data cell is processed on end points (clients and exit relays).

 From our results, we make two observations.
 First, there is a small average throughput reduction when the network uses plugins, as depicted in the three experiments running the plugins.
 Second, increasing the amount of code plugin entry points does not significantly further decrease the throughput.
-The main culprit for the throughput reduction is actually coming from the modified main Tor binary.
+The main culprit for the throughput reduction is actually coming from the hook design implementation within the main Tor binary.
 When executing a plugin, we first have to locate it in a hashtable using the hook's name.
 Hashing a string is a costly operation on the fast path.
 Further engineering could bring more reduction to the overall FAN implementation cost.
-However, these results fulfill our expectations: they show that our method to link, deploy and use JIT-compiled machine code from a portable bytecode abstraction offers near-optimal performance over the fast path in an anonymous network~\footnote{This is true for code that does not compile to a dedicated set of hardware instructions (e.g., AES-NI).}.
+However, even without optimization these results are positive: they show that our method to link, deploy and use JIT-compiled machine code from a portable bytecode abstraction offers near-optimal performance over the fast path in an anonymous network.
+This is true for code that does not compile to a dedicated set of hardware instructions (e.g., AES-NI).